 If the MP3 player has attempted to play a file which is not in MP3 format it can sometimes lock up and then it may have to be reset to start working again.
 Reset the MP3 player by pressing and holding the Reset button for 10 seconds (this resets the MP3 player processor only, it does not erase any data stored on the MP3 player).

-If you are using iTunes then this is achieved by following the instructions in Apple's support article HT204310 https://support.apple.com/en-us/HT204310, multiple files can be converted at the same time.
+If you are using iTunes then this is achieved by following the instructions in Apple's support article HT204310, multiple files can be converted at the same time: https://support.apple.com/en-us/HT204310.

-There are many other audio processing software solutions that can convert multiple files at a time, a Internet search using the keywords "mp3 converter comparison" will provide many options.
+There are many other audio processing software solutions that can convert multiple files at a time, an Internet search using the keywords "MP3 converter comparison" will provide many options.